 In addition to television, Grace is a Picture Farm Directing Program fellow for female commercial directors.

 Grace's award-winning short films have screened at the Hamptons International Film Festival, Tall Grass Film Festival, and Sidewalk Film Festival amongst others.
-Her script for her debut short Loveseat was a finalist for the Horizon Award at the 2020 Sundance Film Festival and the Loveseat script was a quarterfinalist for the Screen Craft Short Film Fund and the script for her latest project Fissure was a finalist for the Cascadia International Women’s Film Festival Script Studio as well as one of the top 100 submissions for the Shift Creative Fund.
-She was a part of Ghetto Film School's EMERGE8 semi-finalists for their inaugural emerging directors program.
+Her debut short Loveseat was a finalist for the Horizon Award at the 2020 Sundance Film Festival and the Loveseat script was a quarterfinalist for the Screen Craft Short Film Fund.
+The script for her latest project Fissura was a finalist for the Cascadia International Women’s Film Festival Script Studio as well as one of the top 100 submissions for the Shift Creative Fund.
+Grace was also a part of Ghetto Film School's EMERGE8 semi-finalists for their inaugural emerging directors program.
 Her work has been supported by the NYC Women's Fund funded by the Mayor's Office of Media and Entertainment and NYFA.